FA Vase Semi-Final Tightly Poised as City Take One Goal Deficit into Return Leg

 Final score: Canterbury City 0 Cray Valley 1

-City: Jack Delo, Ryan Cross, Gary Sayer, Phil Starkey, Luke Wheatley, Ben Gorham, Adam Woollcott (Renford Tenyue), Oliver Lee (James Turner), Dean Grant, Bola Dawodu, Danny Lawrence
+City: Jack Delo, Ryan Cooper, Gary Sayer, Phil Starkey, Luke Wheatley, Ben Gorham, Adam Woollcott (Renford Tenyue), Oliver Lee (James Turner), Dean Grant, Bola Dawodu, Danny Lawrence

 Unused Subs: Rob Lawrence, Josh Froggatt, Kyron Lightfoot.